 OEPT Retest Policy

-If a student does not meet the required score for certification, the preferred option for those students who score 40 or 45 is for the student to be enrolled in ENGL 62000, Classroom Communication for International Teaching Assistants.
-Students completing the course consistently report improvements in their spoken English that positively affect their work as teaching assistants, their graduate studies and professional development.
+If a student does not meet the required score for certification by OEPT (at least 50), the preferred option for those who score 45 or 40 is to be enrolled in ENGL 62000, Classroom Communication for International Teaching Assistants.
+Students who complete this course consistently report improvements in their English communication skills that positively affect their work as teaching assistants, their graduate studies, and their professional development.
 Click here for information about enrolling in ENGL 62000.

-Students who score 45 or 35 may retest after 6 months if they feel they can improve their score.
+Students who score 45 on the OEPT may retest after 6 months, if they feel they can improve their score.
+The departmental liaison must request that they be registered to retake the test; the OEPP does not accept retest requests from students.

-Students who score 40 on the test will be enrolled in ENGL 620 at the request of their department or placed on the ENGL 620 waiting list.
+Students who score 40 on the OEPT may be enrolled in ENGL 620 at the request of their department.
 Those who are not enrolled in ENGL 620 may retake the OEPT after one year if they feel they can improve their score.

 Students may not be registered for both the OEPT and the ENGL 620 course concurrently.

-Students who have taken ENGL 620 and were not certified should retake the course in order to be certified
+Students who took ENGL 620 and were not certified at the end of the semester should take the course again in order to be certified.

-Students who fail the test are encouraged to consider the options listed in Community Resources in ESL for ways to work on improving their oral English before they retake the test.
+Students who score 35, 40 or 45 on the OEPT are encouraged to consider PLaCE Short Courses and other options listed in Resources in ESL for ways to work on improving their oral English before retaking the OEPT.